Welcome from the Palmer Center for Entrepreneurship & the Law

 Network with Entrepreneurs and their Lawyers

 Upon being accepted into the program, Palmer Center Fellows are introduced to a dynamic curriculum and related conferences like the "Intellectual Property Panel", done in conjunction with the Los Angeles Intellectual Property Law Association (LAIPLA).
 Another example is the Drone Entrepreneurship Conference, hosted by the Palmer Center, held in Silicon Beach, home to as many as 500 startups, incubators and business accelerators with an expert panel of speakers from startups, venture capitalists and leading law firms.
-Fellows may take courses in emerging fields of law, multimedia and entertainment law, real estate, and a full complement of intellectual property and business courses, such as business planning, mergers and acquisitions, and financing for high-tech start-ups.
+Fellows may take courses in emerging fields of law, multimedia and entertainment law, real estate, and a full complement of intellectual property and business courses, such as accounting and finance for lawyers, mergers and acquisitions, and financing for high-tech start-ups.
 In addition, Palmer Center Fellows are involved in planning for entrepreneurship events such as "Palmer Center Career Panel", and the annual SEER (Social, Ethical, & Environmental Responsibility) Symposium – "Positive Entrepreneurship: The heart of SEER thinking".

 Learn Practical Skills

 Fellows are exposed to the practical aspects of Entrepreneurship.
-As part of the Entrepreneurship Practicum taken in their final year of law school, Fellows are taught by a series of professionals in venture capital, finance, entrepreneurs, corporate executives and practicing attorneys with actual cases and experiences, from which the students are tasked to prepare, present and defend business plans, recommended solutions to challenges and problems and hear from the principals involved.
+As part of the Entrepreneurship Practicum taken in their final year of law school, Fellows are taught by a series of professionals in venture capital, finance, intellectual property, corporate executives and practicing attorneys with actual cases and experiences, from which the students are tasked to prepare, present and defend business plans, recommended solutions to challenges and problems and hear from the principals involved.
 The Palmer Center also provides student entrepreneurs with introductions for financing their business ideas as well as supplementary services, such as website consultants or attorneys.
 Together with the Graziadio School of Business and Management at Pepperdine, the Palmer Center has co-sponsored the Pepperdine Business Plan Competition, which provides students with the chance to win seed funding for their proposed businesses.

 Make a Difference